-The following lists the practical, skills-based outcomes for PFA 1: Emergency paediatric first aid (M/615/3440)(
+The following lists the practical skills-based outcomes for PFA 1: Emergency paediatric first aid (M/615/3440)

-These skills must be met using appropriate assessment methods and must provide evidence of practical application of the skills and knowledge gained in this unit.
+These skills must be met using appropriate assessment methods and evidence must be provided of practical application of the skills and knowledge gained in this unit.
 A mark scheme has been included to support the assessment process.
 Assessors are required to offer qualitative feedback for the learners in the comment boxes provided.

-All skills-based and knowledge-based assessment criteria must be achieved before this unit is complete.
-Both PFA1 and PFA2 must be achieved in order to gain the qualification.
-Both units must be achieved within six weeks of each other and the Paediatric First Aid qualification is renewable every three years.
+All skills and knowledge-based assessment criteria must be achieved before this unit is complete.
+The Emergency Paediatric First Aid qualification is renewable every three years.